 It is recognised however, that there is some flexibility in the interpretation of GCP and where appropriate, a risk adapted approach should be considered.
 See the Risk-adapted Approaches to the Management of Clinical Trials of Investigational Medicinal Products (PDF, 247 KB for more information.

-For trials run by commercial sponsors where data are intended to be submitted to regulatory authorities, the ICH (GCP) E6 Guideline is the internationally recognised GCP standard and should be adhered to (in addition to the Clinical Trials Regulations and the European Commission Detailed Guidance Documents).
-These guidelines have no legal basis in the UK and even though some of the provisions defined in the Clinical Trials Regulations are based on ICH (GCP) E6, there are notable differences, such as the length of time required for the archive of trial documentation.
+For trials run by commercial sponsors where data are intended to be submitted to regulatory authorities, the ICH GCP E6 (R2) Guideline is the internationally recognised GCP standard and should be adhered to (in addition to the Clinical Trials Regulations and the European Commission Detailed Guidance Documents).

 The MHRA Inspectorate has published the Good Clinical Practice Guide giving information and practical examples relating to the implementation of the Clinical Trials Regulations.

 For non-CTIMP research, the Research Governance Framework(s) require all research to be run to the principles of GCP.